Interim government of Muhammad Yunus: Southeast Asia

-On 27–29 August 2024, in a recalibration for foreign policy, Yunus met Malaysia's High Commissioner in Dhaka, Haznah Md Hashim, during a visit at the State Guest House Jamuna.
-He reignited the idea for Bangladesh to join ASEAN, an economic organization of Southeast Asian countries.
+On 27–29 August 2024, in a recalibration for foreign policy, Muhammad Yunus met Malaysia's High Commissioner in Dhaka, Haznah Md Hashim, during a visit at the Jamuna State Guest House.
+He reignited the idea for Accession of Bangladesh to ASEAN, an economic organization of Southeast Asian countries.
 An idea that was floated since the presidency of Ziaur Rahman in the 70s'.
 Analysts interpret Bangladesh's eastward diplomatic orientation as a strategic recalibration, potentially signaling a departure from what has been described as an "India-centric foreign policy" under Prime Minister Sheikh Hasina.
 This shift has been viewed by some as a response to perceived Indian influence over Bangladesh's domestic and foreign affairs.
 In this context, deeper engagement with Southeast Asia, particularly through aspirations to join ASEAN, is seen as a move to diversify regional partnerships and reduce reliance on India's geopolitical orbit.
-Yunus has since treated the idea of membership of ASEAN as a top foreign policy priority, garnering support from Malaysia and Indonesia.
+Yunus has since treated the idea of membership of ASEAN as a top foreign policy priority, remarking that the "ultimate goal for Bangladesh is to join ASEAN as a full member" and that is "where our future is."
+It has since garnered support from Malaysia and Indonesia.
 On 4 October, the Prime Minister of Malaysia, Anwar Ibrahim, visited Bangladesh and greeted with Yunus.
 They discussed strengthening bilateral relations and different sectors of both countries.

 China

 Muhammad Yunus with President of China Xi Jinping in Beijing, China.

-On March 26, 2025, the Chief Adviser, Dr. Muhammad Yunus, visited China on a four-day trip.
+On 26 March 2025, the Chief Adviser, Muhammad Yunus, visited China on a four-day trip.
 During the visit, Chinese President Xi Jinping expressed full support for Bangladesh's interim government and pledged to expand economic and technical cooperation.
-Yunus raised issues such as Chinese investment in Bangladesh, water management over the Brahmaputra river and the Rohingya crisis.
+Yunus raised issues such as Chinese investment in Bangladesh, water management over the Brahmaputra River and the Rohingya crisis.
 He requested a 50-year master plan from China for comprehensive river and water management.
 After the suspension of Indian visas for Bangladeshi nationals, China allocated four hospitals in Kunming specifically for Bangladeshi patients.
 Additionally, China Eastern Airlines plans to operate flights between Bangladesh's port city, Chittagong, and Kunming.
 Bangladesh has also secured $2.1 billion in investments, loans, and grants from China to enhance infrastructure and manufacturing sectors.
 During this visit, an agreement on economic and technical cooperation was signed between Bangladesh and China.
-Furthermore, the two countries signed eight memoranda of understanding (MoUs) in areas such as literature and publishing, cultural heritage exchange and cooperation, news exchange, media, sports, and health.
+Furthermore, the two countries signed eight Memorandum of understanding (MoUs) in areas such as literature and publishing, cultural heritage exchange and cooperation, news exchange, media, sports, and health.